Live · National feed

 Cluster confirmed · quiet alert sent to members within 500 m03:00

 The alert your neighbours see is short, plain, and free of imagery: "A suspicious presence has been flagged near you in the last hour.
 Lights on.
 Doors locked.
-A patrol car is on the way."
+Once patrol is licensed in your state, the nearest car is redirected."

 20:42● ● ●